 Leaf compost is a bit different from compost made from general green waste.
 This is because leaves are drier at the point of collecting them.
 So dry, that a good watering is needed to allow the bacterial and fungal organisms to get to work on them.

-It can be a good idea to store up dry autumn leaves to add to the wetter green waste from the kitchen, so that the mix aids good composting right through the year.
+It can be a good idea to store up dry autumn leaves to add to the wetter green waste taken from the kitchen, so that the mix aids with composting right through the year.

 The waxy leaves, from evergreen shrubs and cypressus-type trees, are a different story.
 These leaves just do not break down very quickly at all, unless you macerate them (chop them to the point of a mush!).

 It is better to just heap these types of leaves up, and cover the pile with soil.
-Leave the pile to rot over a number of seasons, it will rot eventually, and while it does so, it will be a home for many invertebrates.
+Leave the pile to rot over a number of seasons.
+Leaves will take the time that it takes to turn into compost.
+It will rot eventually, and while it does so, you may like to know that it will be a home for many invertebrates.

 The term ‘leaf mould’ is often used in connection with dead leaves on the forest floor.
 Usually undisturbed from the time they have fallen from the trees, these leaves start to make up a humus-rich layer.
 Sometimes this layer builds up, and, exhibits a profile of rotted dark material underneath, with still-recognisable leaves sitting on top.